Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 Enable the toggles next to the desired price groups.

 ### Add the price group price to offers

  Assign the attribute for defining the price group-related price, for example the *pos_member_price* attribute, to each offer, to which a price group-specific price should apply.

- Because you added the price group attribute to the *Venduo POS base set*, the attribute is automatically inherited by all *Set for POS "Name of the store"* attribute groups.
+ Because you added the price group attribute to the *POS basic set*, the attribute is automatically inherited by all *Set for POS "Name of the store"* attribute groups.
 This means that it is available for all of your store-specific offers.

+ > [Info] also want to offer the price groups for product options, you must also assign the price group attribute to the *Offer option set for POS "Name of the store"*.

 #### Prerequisites